troy-wu/team1/README.md

 **Python:** The project is developed using the Python programming language, serving as the foundation for implementing various functionalities, including video capture, motion detection, and data manipulation.

 **OpenCV:** This project utilizes OpenCV for video capture, motion detection, video frame processing.
-To detect movement, we compare frames based on rounded pixel values determined by a certain threshold
+To detect movement and track objects, we calculate the phase difference between a base frame and a delta frame.
+We do this by applying image processing techniques such as contouring, dilation, and shadow removal to a threshold frame.

 **Pandas:** This project utilizes the Pandas library for keeping track of motion events by recording timestamps.